 International Shipping For This Product

 We can NOT ship this product outside of the UK with any courier air shipping service (such as DHL Express) as this product is scanned by customs services and may cause a security alert due to the shape and nature of this product (gun shape).

 Customers from the following destinations would need to choose the shipping methods below when purchasing this product on the website.

 Customers who wish to order more than two light guns must checkout separately for each pair, as more than two light guns would be too heavy for the Royal Mail shipping service (2kg maximum).

 This AimTrak light gun does NOT have recoil.
 If you require recoil, please see here:

 AimTrak Arcade Light Gun With Line Of Sight Aiming With Recoil

 Emulates a USB mouse and game controller.
 No drivers required.

-Compatible with all PC OSes and Playstation 2 and 3
+Compatible with all PC OSes and Playstation 2